KmWahba808/Soft-Skills-MCQ/README.md

 - [ ] B. Stress has no positive effects on performance
 - [x] C. Moderate stress can improve performance, while too much reduces productivity
 - [ ] D. Too little stress always leads to better focus and efficiency

 ---

+---

+## Section 11 – Presentation Skills

+**Q186.
+Which of the following is a reason presentation skills matter specifically for engineers and technical professionals?**

+- [ ] A. To entertain audiences with humor and storytelling
+- [x] B. To explain complex concepts clearly to non-experts and secure stakeholder buy-in
+- [ ] C. To replace written reports entirely
+- [ ] D. To demonstrate artistic ability through slide design

+---

+**Q187.
+What does the "P" in the PASS Framework stand for?**

+- [x] A. Purpose
+- [ ] B. Preparation
+- [ ] C. Performance
+- [ ] D. Participation

+---

+**Q188.
+In the PASS Framework, the "PURPOSE" element asks the presenter to define which of the following?**

+- [ ] A. The audience's demographic background
+- [ ] B. The number of slides to prepare
+- [x] C. Whether the goal is to Inform, Persuade, Convince, Inspire, or Entertain
+- [ ] D. The venue and equipment needed

+---

+**Q189.
+In the PASS Framework, the "AUDIENCE" element requires the presenter to:**

+- [ ] A. Choose the appropriate font and color scheme
+- [x] B. Research the audience's level, interests, expectations, and demographics
+- [ ] C. Prepare a backup plan for technical failures
+- [ ] D. Limit the number of slides to ten

+---

+**Q190.
+In the PASS Framework, which element focuses on organizing content using Intro → Body → Conclusion?**

+- [ ] A. Purpose
+- [ ] B. Audience
+- [x] C. Structure
+- [ ] D. Style

+---

+**Q191.
+In the PASS Framework, the "STYLE" element involves:**

+- [ ] A. Deciding how many points to cover in the body
+- [ ] B. Researching the audience's background
+- [ ] C. Defining whether the goal is to inform or persuade
+- [x] D. Matching delivery tone, language, and energy to the audience and purpose

+---

+**Q192.
+What percentage of the total presentation time should the Opening/Introduction ideally take?**

+- [ ] A. 5%
+- [x] B. 10%
+- [ ] C. 20%
+- [ ] D. 30%

+---

+**Q193.
+What percentage of the total presentation time should the Body occupy?**

+- [ ] A. 50%
+- [ ] B. 60%
+- [x] C. 80%
+- [ ] D. 90%

+---

+**Q194.
+Which of the following is a recommended technique for opening a presentation?**

+- [ ] A. Apologizing for nerves before starting
+- [ ] B. Reading the agenda slide aloud
+- [x] C. Starting with a startling statement, statistic, or thought-provoking question
+- [ ] D. Thanking the organizers for ten minutes

+---

+**Q195.
+What does the "T" in the TEEL Method stand for?**

+- [x] A. Topic — state the main idea clearly
+- [ ] B. Time — manage your pacing
+- [ ] C. Transition — connect between slides
+- [ ] D. Technique — choose your delivery style

+---

+**Q196.
+In the TEEL Method, what is the role of the "E" (Example) component?**

+- [ ] A. Briefly clarify or expand on the main idea
+- [ ] B. Connect the point back to the central message
+- [x] C. Provide evidence, data, or a case study to support the point
+- [ ] D. State the main idea of the slide

+---

+**Q197.
+In the TEEL Method, what does the "L" (Link) component require the presenter to do?**

+- [ ] A. List all supporting evidence
+- [ ] B. Explain the technical background
+- [ ] C. Introduce the next slide
+- [x] D. Connect the point back to the central message

+---

+**Q198.
+According to the session, how many main points should a presentation be limited to for maximum clarity?**

+- [ ] A. 1–2
+- [ ] B. 2–3
+- [x] C. 3–5
+- [ ] D. 6–8

+---

+**Q199.
+For a presentation aimed "To Inspire," how should the conclusion be structured?**

+- [ ] A. Recap key points
+- [ ] B. Restate the major benefit or use a quote
+- [ ] C. Call to action + benefit
+- [x] D. Issue a challenge or appeal to higher values

+---

+**Q200.
+According to the session, verbal delivery (the actual words spoken) accounts for what percentage of overall presentation impact?**

+- [ ] A. 38%
+- [ ] B. 20%
+- [ ] C. 55%
+- [x] D. 7%

+---

+**Q201.
+Body language accounts for what percentage of non-verbal impact in a presentation?**

+- [ ] A. 7%
+- [ ] B. 38%
+- [x] C. 55%
+- [ ] D. 93%

+---

+**Q202.
+Voice tone accounts for what percentage of overall presentation impact?**

+- [ ] A. 7%
+- [x] B. 38%
+- [ ] C. 55%
+- [ ] D. 20%

+---

+**Q203.
+What is the recommended duration of eye contact per person during a presentation?**

+- [ ] A. 1–2 seconds
+- [x] B. 3–5 seconds
+- [ ] C. 6–8 seconds
+- [ ] D. 10 seconds or more

+---

+**Q204.
+Which of the following is listed as something to AVOID in verbal and non-verbal delivery?**

+- [ ] A. Varying pace for emphasis
+- [ ] B. Using open gestures with palms visible
+- [x] C. Reading slides word-for-word
+- [ ] D. Maintaining a confident posture

+---

+**Q205.
+According to slide design best practices, how many bullet points per slide is the recommended limit?**

+- [ ] A. 1–3
+- [x] B. 3–7
+- [ ] C. 8–10
+- [ ] D. As many as needed to cover the content

+---

+**Q206.
+What is the maximum number of colors recommended in a consistent slide color scheme?**

+- [ ] A. 3
+- [ ] B. 4
+- [x] C. 5
+- [ ] D. 7

+---

+**Q207.
+Which of the following fonts is recommended for slide design?**

+- [ ] A. Comic Sans
+- [x] B. Arial or Calibri
+- [ ] C. Papyrus or Brush Script
+- [ ] D. Old English Text

+---

+**Q208.
+What is the core rule about slides stated in the session?**

+- [ ] A. Slides should contain all the information the speaker will say
+- [ ] B. Slides should be printed and distributed before the talk
+- [x] C. Slides are a visual aid, not a script — you are the presentation
+- [ ] D. Slides must follow a single fixed template for all presentations

+---

+**Q209.
+Which quality of a great presenter involves "reading the room and adjusting tone and energy accordingly"?**

+- [ ] A. Clarity & Vision
+- [x] B. Emotional Intelligence
+- [ ] C. Adaptability
+- [ ] D. Integrity & Authenticity

+---

+**Q210.
+Which quality of a great presenter is described as "handling technical issues or unexpected audience questions smoothly"?**

+- [ ] A. Empowerment
+- [ ] B. Clarity & Vision
+- [x] C. Adaptability
+- [ ] D. Emotional Intelligence

+---

+**Q211.
+Which technical preparation step should be completed BEFORE the presentation?**

+- [x] A. Test equipment and have a backup (USB copy, printed notes, or cloud access)
+- [ ] B. Turn off phone notifications mid-presentation
+- [ ] C. Drink water after the first question
+- [ ] D. Ask the audience to save questions for the end

+---

+**Q212.
+According to the Slide Design Rubric, what does the "Clarity" criterion ask?**

+- [ ] A. Is the slide visually appealing and on-brand?
+- [ ] B. Does every element support the central message?
+- [x] C. Can the audience grasp the point in 5 seconds?
+- [ ] D. Is there minimal text and maximal visual impact?

+---

+**Q213.
+Which of the following is a recommended TRANSITION phrase during a presentation?**

+- [ ] A. "As I said before…"
+- [ ] B. "I forgot to mention earlier…"
+- [x] C. "Moving on to…" or "Now let's consider…"
+- [ ] D. "Sorry, let me go back to the previous slide…"

+---

+**Q214.
+What is the recommended fix for the common mistake of "running over time"?**

+- [ ] A. Skip the conclusion entirely
+- [ ] B. Read slides faster
+- [x] C. Practice with a timer and cut content if needed
+- [ ] D. Avoid taking audience questions

+---

+**Q215.
+Which of the following is a continuous improvement strategy for presenters mentioned in the session?**

+- [ ] A. Avoid presenting until you feel fully confident
+- [ ] B. Only present to large audiences to build experience quickly
+- [x] C. Record yourself to watch for verbal fillers and body language issues
+- [ ] D. Rely on written scripts to eliminate errors

+---